 Everything about us is normal.
 Every mobility challenge, every loss of balance, every loss of vision, every new lesion that develops on our MRI scans, it’s all normal.
 We are made in the image of God the bible tells us.
 Not that I express myself as someone who knows the bible in and out.
 That’s certainly not the case and something I do strive to achieve one day.
 But by taking these key points and breaking them down we can further dive into uncovering the true By being made in the image of God there is nothing about us that is not beautiful.
 By opening our mind to view things differently we grow to be more accepting of things that are considered to be “alternative”.
 We can’t expect to adjust to something easily without having a solid change of mind frame to begin with.
 The change starts with you.
 Your will and determination to figure out a way of making it work.
 Knowing how to set a balance of “this sucks” and “im sad” and then put a cap on the pity party to get up and (not in a physical sense) and make it work.
 What else do you have to lose here?

 She is on a mission to widen the lense of perception in the world of invisible illness and hopes that her voice can be a voice for change.
-“When there’s no pretty way of telling your story, tell the truth.” says A Hot MS. Being transparent with zero filters allows her readers to connect and know they are not alone in this fight while bringing some humor and positivity to the table.
-Her goal is to bring light into the darkness we face.
+“When there’s no pretty way of telling your story, tell the truth.” says A Hot MS. Her goal is to bring light into the darkness we face.
 To allow those struggling to use their pain as fuel to keep going.
-To encourage warriors
+To encourage warriors.

 To find out more about A Hot MS please visit www.ahotms.com She can also be found on IG and FB @ahotms